semgrep/semgrep-docs/docs/semgrep-sc/sc-notifications.md

 #### Custom Semgrep setups

 :::note
-This section provides documentation if PR or MR comments do not appear for reachable Semgrep Supply Chain findings.
+This section provides documentation if PR or MR comments do not appear for custom Semgrep setups, such as self-hosted repositories.
 You may require additional permissions or an access token to receive PR or MR comments.
 :::

 To ensure that you have enabled Semgrep App to send PR or MR comments, refer to the following documentation: